WilliamPot/FakeNews/README.md

 The trained model will be saved in `model/trained_models/stage2/nn/model.ckpt`.

-You can check wheter the model correctly predicted each test data in `model/s2_test_output/nn`
+You can check whether the model correctly predicted each test data in `model/s2_test_output/nn`

 ### Step 3: Use Two Model for Prediction and View the Result